CiscoDevNet/terraform-provider-aci/docs/list-resources/data_plane_policing_policy.md

 ## Example Usage ##

 The configuration snippet below shows an example for Data Plane Policing Policy with only required attributes.
+This snippet retrieves a list of all Data Plane Policing Policy objects.

 ```hcl
 list "aci_data_plane_policing_policy" "example" {